litendata/samplelogfiles/README.md

-###
+### Sample Log files

-Repository of sample log files for log analysis
+Repository of sample log files for log analysis using Liten tools

-This folder is for throw away scripts used to generate sample logs files.
+This is the structure of the files.
-Purpose of putting the script is that they may be useful "just in case".
+* example contains an example liten data file

-If needed, Please copy these scripts, modify them and use as and when needed.
+dotenv file should be copied to .env file and replaced with correct value